How to start a business in Finland

 Things to know before getting started

-Finnish law requires you to open a corporate bank account before you register your company.
+Finnish law stipulates that you must open a corporate bank account before you register your company with the Finnish Patent and Registration Office (PRH).
 This is so that the minimum share capital required can be paid directly into this account to complete the registration of your company.
-Accounts can be opened with any of the major banks operating in Finland.

 What is the company registration process in Finland?

-To register your business in Finland you need to complete a startup form (Form Y) and provide establishment documents, which vary according to the type of business structure you choose.
-These might be the Partnership Agreement or the Memorandum and Articles of Association in the case of starting a limited liability company, for example.
+To register your business in Finland you need to complete a startup notification form (Form Y) and provide establishment documents, which vary according to the type of business structure you choose.

 You'll also need to complete a personal data form for the founders of the company.